farm-urban/fufarm_sensors/RaspberryPiSetup.md

 interface uap0
 static ip_address=192.168.4.1/24 # Not sure if needed?

+# DNS suddenly stopped working on wlan0 - no idea why - so this required
+interface wlan0
+static domain_name_servers=8.8.8.8
 ```

 ### Configure the DHCP and DNS services for the wireless network